Every painting tells a story…

 Writing

 I share life lessons and creative lessons via blogposts, booklets and books.
+In recent years, I have particularly enjoyed combining words and images.

 To discover more about my work and my creative process, you can download a variety of free booklets from my Ko-fi page.